tschm/marimo-gh-pages-template/templates/README.md

 ## Example Templates

-This repository includes three example templates:
+This repository includes two example templates:

-1. `index.html.j2`: A less lean template with more styling and a footer
+1. `index.html.j2`: A template with more styling and a footer
 2. `tailwind.html.j2`: A minimal and lean template using Tailwind CSS

 ## Best Practices